Electoral college affirms Biden’s victory on a relatively calm day of a chaotic election

 The final procedural step before Biden is inaugurated will happen when a joint session of Congress convenes next month to tally states’ electoral votes.

 Some Republicans have hoped to somehow overturn Biden’s win at that stage, by asking Congress to disregard states’ official electors and replace them with Trump votes.
-That is extremely unlikely, in part because it would require the consent of the Democrat-led House.
+That is extremely unlikely, in part because it would require the consent of the Democratic-led House.

 And even if Republicans tried, election law experts said Monday’s faux votes would not give them a legal basis.
 That’s because the law requires Congress to count only electors chosen in accordance with state law.
 And, unless a court steps in, these votes were not.